siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 The partitions on an MBR hard disk are defined by a number between 1 and 15.
 A maximum of 14 mountable partitions is possible.

-There are the following partition types:
+The following partition types exist:
-primary, extended and logical.
+primary, extended, and logical.

 The logical partitions are located within the extended partition.
 A maximum of four primary or three primary and one extended partition can be created.
 The extended partition, in turn, can contain up to eleven logical partitions.
-Primary or extended partitions are given a designation between 1 and 4 (for example sda1 to sda4).
+Primary or extended partitions are given a designator between 1 and 4 (for example sda1 to sda4).
 Logical partitions are always bundled and part of an extended partition.
-A maximum of eleven logical partitions can be defined with libata, and their names start with number 5 and end with number 15 at most.
+A maximum of eleven logical partitions can be defined with *libata*, and their names start with number 5 and end with number 15 at most.

 **Examples**